I2SL/I2SL-Website/research/index.md

 # Current Projects

 {% capture text %}
 Natural scenes are often sparse in a wavelet basis.
-We employ a multi-parameter adaptive Bayesian measurement strategy to estimate the wavelet coefficients of sub-rayleigh features with imposed sparsity priors.
+We are employing a multi-parameter adaptive Bayesian measurement strategy to estimate the wavelet coefficients of sub-rayleigh features with imposed sparsity priors.
 Our algorithm exercises an electro-optical feedback loop wherein we sort the optical field into a set of orthogonal spatial modes and subsequently count the number of photons detected in each mode.
 At each adaptation our algorithm supplies a spatial modal basis that minimizes the joint mean-square-error of all the estimation parameters.